Frequently Asked Questions

 Do You Offer Job Placement Assistance?

 In the program, you will learn the skills necessary to get a job.
 There are several job preparation workshops held during the program.
 Some of the topics are: resume writing, LinkedIn, interview skills, and how to perform an effective job search.
 The workshops teach you the skills needed to not only get your first programming job but successive jobs down the road.
-While we do not offer placement services, we do have local hiring partners and work with placement companies.
 Our students attend from across the country, and we are here to assist with your job search whether it is local or nationwide.

 Do You Offer A Degree or College Credit?

-While we don’t offer an accredited degree or college credit, we do prepare you for the Oracle Certified Associate, Java SE Programmer exam*.
+You will get a certificate of completion and we prepare you for the Oracle Certified Associate, Java SE Programmer exam*.

 *Oracle’s exam fee is not included in tuition.